Contramodules for algebraic groups: induction and projective covers: An inverse limit theorem for projective contramodules of semi simple algebraic groups.

 \section{An inverse limit theorem for projective contramodules of semi\-simple algebraic groups.}

-In this section we prove an analogous version of the direct limit theorem \cite{donkin1980}, \cite[Proposition 2]{Ballard1978}.
-Vaguely speaking, the direct limit theorem says that given an algebraic group $G$ one can produce injective covers of the simple $G$ modules by taking a direct limit of certain twisted tensor products of $G$-structures of injective covers of simple $G_1$ modules.
-Many of the arguments and ideas in the proof of this $\lq\lq$inverse limit theorem" are heavily inspired by Donkin's proof of the direct limit theorem \cite{donkin1980}.
+In this section, we prove an analogous result to the direct limit theorem \cite{donkin1980}, \cite[Proposition 2]{Ballard1978}.
+Vaguely speaking, the direct limit theorem says that given an algebraic group $G$ one can produce injective covers of the simple $G$-modules by taking a direct limit of certain twisted tensor products of $G$-structures of injective covers of simple $G_1$-modules.
+We give two proofs of our contramodule analog.
+The first proof is direct, it follows a strategy similar to Donkin's proof of the direct limit theorem whilst making use of contramodule constructions.
+The second proof is based on a conjecture given to me in a correspondence with Donkin.
+This proof is more conceptual.
+We include both proofs as it is believed they each hold value.